ngrx/platform/projects/ngrx.io/content/guide/schematics/store.md

 ## Options

+Provide the project name where the state files will be created.

+- `--project`
+  - Alias: `-p`
+  - Type: `string`

 Provide the path to a file containing an `Angular Module` and the feature state will be added to its `imports` array using `StoreModule.forFeature` or `StoreModule.forRoot`.

 - `--module`